wbzyl/sinatra-static-assets/README.markdown

 With the latest version of Sinatra it is possible to build reusable Sinatra applications.
-This means that multiple Sinatra applications can now be run in isolation and co-exist peacefully with other Rack based applications.
+This means that multiple Sinatra applications can be run in isolation and co-exist peacefully with other Rack based applications.
 Subclassing `Sinatra::Base` creates such a reusable application.